 Catalpas are among the few hardy deciduous trees that can compete in flower and leaf with subtropical species.
 Large, upright clusters of trumpet-shaped, 2-in. wide flowers are pure white, with stripes and markings in yellow and soft brown.
 These are displayed in late spring and summer above large, bold, heart-shaped leaves.
 Flowers are followed by long, bean-shaped seed capsules sometimes called “Indian beans.”Catalpa speciosa

-Native to central U.S., this tree grows 40 to 60 ft. tall, 20 to 40 ft. wide.
-Heart-shaped leaves are 6 to 12 in. long and odorless when crushed.
+Native to central U.S., this tree grows to 40–60 ft. tall, 20 to 40 ft. wide.
+Heart-shaped leaves are 6–12 in. long and odorless when crushed.
 Fewer flowers per cluster than for C. bignonioides.

 Trailing, thorny canes can grow 10 ft. in a season, but are commonly controlled by pruning and trellis...

 From Asia.
 Rampant woody vine climbs 20–30 ft. by stem tendrils.
 Large, handsome, three-lobed, 2...